How long did it take Noah to build the ark?

 Question: How long did it take Noah to build the ark?
 How old was Noah when he built it and when the flood occurred?

 In 2328 B.C., the year of the flood, Noah was six hundred years old (Genesis 9:29).
-He was a man of faith (Hebrews 11:5-7) who walked with God (meaning he obeyed Him and His commandments - see Genesis 6:9 and 1John 2:3-6, 5:2-3).
-It was because he feared the Lord that God chose him to construct a ship to save the animals from extinction.
+He was a man of faith (Hebrews 11:5 - 7) who walked with God (meaning he obeyed Him and His commandments - see Genesis 6:9 and 1John 2:3 - 6, 5:2 - 3) and who would live a long life of 950 years.
+It was because he feared the Lord that God chose him to construct an ark (ship) to save a host of animals from extinction.